Potential Benefits of CBD Oil for Health Issues

 CBD, short for cannabidiol, is one of the most prevalent cannabinoids found in cannabis plants.
-When extracted from the hemp plant and mixed with a quality carrier oil or solvent, CBD oil is turned into a tincture.
+When extracted from the hemp plant and mixed with a quality carrier oil or solvent, CBD is turned into a tincture.

 The human body has a system called the endocannabinoid system, complete with receptors sites for phytocannabinoids.
 CBD is one of many safe, non-psychoactive phytocannabinoids that attach to these receptor sites and interact with our endocannabinoid system.

-What is CBD Used For?
+What is it Used For?

-CBD oil is being researched for its benefits in a variety of health conditions and symptoms, including anxiety and depression, chronic pain and joint issues, migraines, skin issues, epilepsy, alcoholism, and sleep issues.
+CBD oil is being researched for its potential benefits in a variety of health conditions and symptoms, including anxiety and depression, chronic pain and joint issues, migraines, skin issues, epilepsy, alcoholism, and sleep issues.

-Anxiety & Depression
+1. Anxiety & Depression

-Chronic Pain and Joint Issues
+2. Chronic Pain and Joint Issues

 Studies have shown significant pain relief with topical application of CBD to pain sites and joints.
 CBD reduces inflammation and has been found to reduce joint swelling, making it a popular treatment for arthritis.

-Psoriasis & Eczema
+4. Psoriasis & Eczema